Cross-Lingual Speech Emotion Recognition: Humans vs. Self-Supervised Models: Materials and Methodology

 \subsection{Datasets and Models}

 As various tasks are investigated in this work, we use multiple datasets and models.
 For the datasets, four public emotion corpora and a non-public dialect corpus are used:

-\begin{itemize} \item \textit{ESD}: a Mandarin Chinese (CN) emotion corpus \cite{zhou_emotional_2022}, containing utterances spoken by ten native CN speakers (five male, five female) across five emotion categories. \item \textit{PAVOQUE}: a German (DE) emotion corpus \cite{steiner_pavoque_2013}, featuring a professional male actor with five emotion categories, where neutral comprises over 50\% of the dataset. \item \textit{ZED}: an English emotion corpus specifically designed for the SED task \cite{wang2023speech}, with speech data annotated by humans at both utterance and sub-utterance (segment) levels. \item \textit{TJD}: a non-public Tianjin (TJ) Chinese dialect corpus collected in our previous work \cite{gengform}.
-It was recorded and annotated at Tianjin University by two native Tianjin dialect speakers who were university students.
+\begin{itemize} \item \textit{ESD}: a Mandarin Chinese (CN) emotion corpus \cite{zhou_emotional_2022}, containing utterances spoken by ten native CN speakers (five male, five female) across five emotion categories. \item \textit{PAVOQUE}: a German (DE) emotion corpus \cite{steiner_pavoque_2013}, featuring a professional male actor with five emotion categories, where neutral comprises over 50\% of the dataset. \item \textit{IEMOCAP}: an English (EN) emotion corpus \cite{busso_iemocap_2008}, where five male and female speakers were paired to record scripted and improvised emotional utterances, divided into nine emotion categories. \item \textit{ZED}: an English emotion corpus specifically designed for the SED task \cite{wang2023speech}, with speech data annotated by humans at both utterance and sub-utterance (segment) levels. \item \textit{TJD}: a non-public Tianjin (TJ) Chinese dialect corpus collected in our previous work \cite{gengform}.
+It was recorded and annotated at Tianjin University by two native Tianjin dialect speakers.
 It includes three functional categories (\textit{question}, \textit{negation}, \textit{expectation}), approximated to emotions due to high acoustic similarity.
 According to annotators, \textit{negation} resembles \textit{anger}, and \textit{expectation} resembles \textit{happiness}.
-Tianjin dialect is known for its complex tone sandhi patterns while featuring a similar but slightly different tone system than Mandarin \cite{li2019tianjin}.
+Tianjin dialect is known for its complex tone sandhi patterns while featuring a similar but slightly different tone system to Mandarin \cite{li2019tianjin}.
 Native speakers of the Tianjin dialect convey emotions more directly with noticeable sonorous vowels and faster speech \cite{qi_2020}. \end{itemize}